Joining Data From Multiple Tables

 A. Retrieve data from multiple tables using a join

 - Return to Design View and click on the Show Table button (near the middle of the Ribbon).

-- In the Show Table dialog double-click on the PLAYERS table to add it to the query, then Close the Show Table dialog.
+- In the Show Table dialog, double-click on the PLAYERS table to add it to the query, then Close the Show Table dialog.
 Create the join by click-holding on the PLAYER_ID field name in one of the tables and dragging to the PLAYER_ID field name in the other table.
-If you make the wrong join connection you can right-click on the line and delete the join.
+If you make the wrong join connection, you can right-click on the line and delete the join.

 You'll probably notice the key symbol next to PLAYER_ID in the PLAYERS table and next to PLAYER_ID, YEAR and TEAM in the STATS table.
 This symbol indicates that the field is part of the table's primary key, a topic we'll discuss more later.
 For now, it's good to understand that a field need not be a key field to participate in a join, and that while the fields often share the same name (as is the case here), that is not required.
-What's important is that the fields contain matching values of the same data type (e.g., a join between a numeric zip code field and a string zip code field will not work because of the mismatch between data types).
+What's important is that the fields contain matching values of compatible data types (e.g., a join between a numeric zip code field and a string zip code field will not work because of the mismatch between data types).

 - Modify the query so that it again just selects 100-RBI seasons without any restrictions on the YEAR.

 - Double-click on the FIRST_NAME and LAST_NAME fields to add them to the query.

 - Test the query.
 Looking at the output, you may be thinking that the PLAYER_ID value is not really of much use anymore and that the names would be more intuitive on the left side rather than on the right.

 - To remove the PLAYER_ID field from the output, return to Design View and click on the thin gray bar above the PLAYER_ID field in the design grid to highlight that field.
 Press the Delete key on your keyboard to remove that field from the design grid (and the query results).